How Design by Committee Kills Creativity: Insights for Companies Undergoing Rebranding

 Oct 12, 2024

-Aaron Leaman
+Aaron C. Leaman

 Throughout my career working with management teams and boards, I’ve seen firsthand how great creative ideas can be derailed by a common problem: design by committee.
 One recurring challenge is that key stakeholders, especially those without clear marketing or branding expertise, often offer opinions that can derail a campaign—even when they don’t fully understand the strategy.